 If you are a public sector employee in Michigan, please click here.

-Michigan’s legislative majority and current Governor are unfortunately repealing Michigan’s Right to Work law which granted most private-sector workers a right to not join or pay monies to unions they oppose.
-This special notice is intended to inform Michigan workers who are employed by private companies, other than in the airline and railroad industries, of their rights after the repeal of the Right to Work law takes effect ninety days after the current legislative session ends.* In the meantime, the Right to Work law is still in effect.
+Michigan’s legislative majority and current Governor unfortunately repealed Michigan’s Right to Work law, which granted most private-sector workers a right to not join or pay monies to unions they oppose.
+The repeal of Right to Work law will be effective February 12, 2024.
+This special notice is intended to inform Michigan workers who are employed by private companies, other than in the airline and railroad industries, of their rights after the repeal of the Right to Work law takes effect on February 12, 2024.

 In short, after the repeal statute takes effect, it will be legal under Michigan law for private-sector employers and unions to enter into agreements that compel workers to pay fees to unions as a condition of employment.
 However, under the National Labor Relations Act (NLRA) workers subject to these forced fee arrangements cannot lawfully be compelled to be actual union members or pay full union dues to keep their jobs.
 More detailed information about this development is below.